lafikl/telsocket/README.md

 go install
 ```

-viola you got a binary that can speak websockets!
+voila you got a binary that can speak websockets!